MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 The disk manufacturing industry tends to express the device lifetime as MTBF or MTTF.
 This is an expected (mean) exponential lifetime for the device, but that does not give much information about the lifetime of data in individual files, blocks, or bits on the disk.
 There are several layers of error detection and correction in storage systems that tend to mask small errors in disk data and obscure the relationship between small data errors and drive failures.

 MTBF, Mean Time Between Failures, is a slippery notion, much touted by marketing departments and viewed warily by users.
+Such figures may be derived from drive failure rates observed in accelerated life testing or returns from early deployments.
 If the object in question is removed from service after only one failure, as is the case here with documents, it is perhaps more appropriate to speak of MTTF, Mean Time To Failure.
 MTTF is intended to be equivalent to the mean lifetime (before failure) of the object, and, if one assumes that failures are a Poisson process, then MTTF is the mean exponential lifetime of the object.

 Most non-marketing literature considers MTBF estimates from manufacturers to be exaggerated considerably, by factors of three or four at best.
 The annual failure rates of disk drives in large collections of drives are much higher than would be expected based on published MTBF estimates of 1E6 hours or more. [[citations needed]]